AnnaWilliford/SWC.Spring18/PythonBasics/README.md

 When you unzip this file, you should have `Data` folder with `ByCountry` folder and `gapminder.txt` file in it.

-Finally, let's make another folder called  'Python_basics' inside `SWC_spring2018` folder.
+Finally, let's make another folder called  ` Python_basics ` inside `SWC_spring2018` folder.
 This is where we will save all files for this lesson.

-- [x] do it with students and make sure everyone is with you - put up red sticky notes if having problems, green when done with the task.
+:+1: do it with students and make sure everyone is with you - put up red sticky notes if having problems, green when done with the task.

 Now we are ready to work with Python.